enzo-dante/tech_prep/README.md

 # SYNCHRONIZATION

-the process of controlling when threads execute code and therefore when they can access the heap is called synchronization.
+the process of semi-controlling/influencing when threads execute code and therefore when they can access the heap is called synchronization.

 - when working with threads, we have to synchronize all areas where we think or where interference can happen.

-THREAD SYNCHRONIZATION code blocks:
+__THREAD SYNCHRONIZATION code blocks__

 use synchronization keyword so that all other threads that want to call any synchronized sections in that class will suspend until the single thread running the synchronized code block exits it & passes the object's INTRINSIC LOCK.